Medical Malpractice Lawsuits

 - Not taking a patient’s medical history too seriously.

-- Patient’s condition is worsening.
+- The patient’s condition is worsening.
 A doctor is not held liable over a patient’s condition getting worse during their treatment course.
 The doctor can provide the appropriate medication or surgery for the illness the patient is going through.
 However, if the patient’s body is not responding, then it is not the doctor’s fault.
 As long as the doctor showed reasonable care towards the patient, then no medical malpractice claim can be brought against them.

 West Coast Trial Lawyers Is Here to Help